 Students should be aware that state law allows only three attempts in any college level or college dev ed class.
 A student who does not complete the same developmental education course within three attempts will be prohibited from registering for any college class, whether it is for college level or developmental education courses.
 For these purposes, a withdrawal or a change to an audit counts as an attempt.
-After three unsuccessful attempts in any developmental education class (or after an unsuccessful fourth attempt, if approved by the Vice President for Enrollment Management and Student Affairs), a student will not be able to continue in any college class until appropriate remediation is sought from other sources.
+After three unsuccessful attempts in any developmental education class (or after an unsuccessful fourth attempt, if approved by the appropriate vice president), a student will not be able to continue in any college class until appropriate remediation is sought from other sources.
 If you find yourself in this situation, speak with your advisor for appropriate alternatives.

 A student may have only three attempts per college credit course, including the original grade, repeat grades, and withdrawals at any point.
 Students who do not complete a course within three attempts may petition for a fourth attempt.
-The student must submit a written petition to the Vice President for Enrollment Management and Student Affairs requesting permission to take the course for a fourth time.
+The student must submit a written petition to the appropriate vice president requesting permission to take the course for a fourth time.
 Students must pay full cost of instruction charges for all fourth attempts.